-Downloads are limited to 4,000 files and 512MB per zip file (whichever is greater).
+Instant downloads are limited to 4,000 files or 512MB per zip file (whichever is greater).
 If you reach the limit, the "Background download" option will display (for Business 100 accounts and above).

 If your download exceeds your limit for an instant download, a "Background download" option will appear.
 This will prepare a multi-volume zip archive - a set of zip files, with a master .zip file that can be extracted once the other zips have downloaded.

 The larger the download, the longer it will take to prepare.
 It could take a few hours for very large amounts of data.

 The zip files do not count towards your account storage limit.